wifinigel/wiperf/README.md

 [speedtest_image]: https://github.com/wifinigel/wiperf/raw/master/docs/images/speedtest_summary.JPG
 [wlanpi_reimage]: https://www.youtube.com/watch?v=sD4WlNyyWDs
 [doc_site]: https://wlan-pi.github.io/wlanpi-documentation/
+[license]: License.txt

 # Credits

 Thanks to Kristian Roberts for his invaluable input, testing and guidance on Splunk.
 He kicked this whole thing off and it definitely wouldn't have happened without him.
 A top bloke.

+# Caveats

+This free software is provided for you to use at your own risk.
+There are no guarantees around its operation, suitability or the data that it provides.
+Please consult the [license file][license] shipped with this software.

 # Developer